 Simply 9 favourite comebacks of the week

-The latest in our regular series rounding up the funniest and most satisfying comebacks that went viral over the last seven days.
+The latest in our regular series of favourite comebacks of the last seven days, beginning with you know who …

 1.